Germany Tips and Surprising Facts

-In 1745, to accommodate the crowds, construction had begun on the Wies pilgrimage church, and that same year the bishop established a commission to investigate the miracle.
+Furthermore, in 1745, to accommodate the crowds, construction had begun on the Wies pilgrimage church, and that same year the bishop established a commission to investigate the miracle.
 The group determined that they could not deny or confirm the event and concluded that it was a matter of opinion.

-While in Germany, drive the autobahn.
+Also, while in Germany, drive the autobahn.
 In congested areas, signs post a recommended speed limit usually between 68 and 80 mph, though there are stretches where the driver chooses his speed.